-Firstly, let’s learn a three-chord and catchy folk tune with this Worried Man Blues ukulele tutorial complete with lyrics plus chords and tabs on screen!
+Firstly, let’s learn a catchy three-chord folk tune with this Worried Man Blues ukulele tutorial complete with lyrics plus chords and tabs on screen!
 Worried Man Blues is one of the songs in our newest book 21 Easy Ukulele Folk Songs.
-So don’t forget to get a copy when it’s out on February 4th.

 WORRIED MAN BLUES UKULELE TUTORIAL